tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 #### Records

-The current syntax already supports lone type annotations such as `{foo : Num}`, since the piecewise signature PR.
+The current syntax already supports a term with lone type annotations such as `{foo : Num}`, since the piecewise signature PR.
 Hence record types of `Type` is almost already a subset of records of `Term`.
-Still, the following points need clarification:
+Still, the following points need
+clarification:

-- **Conflict of `|`**: `|` is used both for tail and metavalue.
+- **Conflict for `|`**: `|` is used both for tail and metavalue.
 Thus, `{foo :
   Num | a}` can be interpreted both as the type `{foo : Num | a}` or the contract `{foo : Num | #a}`.

   We can use `;` to denote the record tail instead, as in `{foo : Num; a}`. `|` is working well as a separator for metavalues.
-Another solution is to use a `..a` syntax, that would also convey thew idea of a tail.
+Another solution is to use a `..a` syntax, that would also convey the idea of a tail.
 It may clash with potential uses for record extension as in say Rust: `Struct {bar: 1, ..rest}`, but we would probably use merging in Nickel for that.
 It also has a different meaning in destructuring (this not a parsing problem, but may be confusing for